johnchaffee/twilio-widget-websockets/README.md

    Your application is now accessible at [http://localhost:3000](http://localhost:3000/)

-5. Make the application visible from the outside world.
+5. Make the application visible to the outside world.

-   Your application needs to be accessible in a public internet address for Zipwhip Webhooks to be able to connect with it.
+   Your application needs to be accessible at a public internet address for Webhooks to be able to connect with it.
 You can do that in different ways, [deploying the app to heroku](#cloud-deployment) or using [ngrok](https://ngrok.com/) to create a tunnel to your local server.

-   If you have ngrok installed to open a tunnel to your local server run the following command:
+   If you have ngrok installed, you can open a tunnel to your local server by running the following command:

    ```
    ngrok http 3000